Sudden storm

 A Russian activist known among dissidents for her installations in Red Square and on the streets of Moscow, Leda has experienced firsthand what it means to sacrifice one’s freedom for an idea.
 “The problem is that even today, the predominant attitude consists of statements like ‘Okay, we are against the war,’ but this is not enough and does not translate into concrete actions,” he confesses to me.
 “We must take action and put our safety on the back burner.”

 A thought widely shared by most Russians living in Tbilisi and manifested through promoting solidarity initiatives.
-Many stem from the typical feeling of contributing to all those who, because of the ongoing conflict, have lost a home, loved ones and the prospect of a future.
+Many arise from the common feeling of providing a contribution to all those who, because of the ongoing conflict, have lost a home, loved ones and the prospect of a future.

-Support comes in many forms, such as Itaka Books’s case.
-This place was the brainchild of Stas Gaivaronsky to offer Russian-language books in exchange for Ukrainian refugees.
+Support comes in different forms, as in the case of the Itaka Books bookstore, a place that was the brainchild of Stas Gaivaronsky with the intention of offering Russian-language books in exchange for Ukrainian refugees.

 For many Russians, staying in Georgia means taking action, free from government oppression, in support of those who, like them, have had to leave their homes.
 “We counter war with humanity,” Katia, a young Russian woman who decided to move to Tbilisi permanently to provide support to Ukrainian refugees at Volunteer Tbilisi.